sentclose/sentc-docs/docs/protocol/README.md

 A file is chunked into parts (each 4 m-bytes).
 Each part got its own symmetric key.

 1. Create a symmetric key.
-This key is the starting key and is directly linked to the file and will be deleted when file is deleted.
+This key is the starting key and is directly linked to the file and will be deleted when a file is deleted.
 This key is encrypted by a group key if the file is created in a group, or with the user public key if not.
 2. Encrypt the first chunk with the new key and create a new symmetric key.
 Use the initial key to encrypt the created file key.
 3. Use the next key to encrypt the next part and also create another key and encrypt this key with the key from the part before.
 4. Do this until all chunks are done